AIPAC: The Iraq War

+Policy towards Iran

 AIPAC's official position on Iran is to encourage a strong diplomatic and economic response coordinated among the United States government, its European allies, Russia, and China.

 In 2012, AIPAC called for "crippling" sanctions on Iran in a letter to every member of Congress.
 In line with this approach, AIPAC has lobbied to levy economic embargoes and increase sanctions on Iran (known as the Nuclear Weapon Free Iran Act of 2013).
 However, according to The New York Times, its effort "stalled after stiff resistance from President Obama."

 On agriculture and agricultural trade AIPAC lobbies for greater cooperation between the two countries.
 AIPAC considers agriculture to be a key economic sector for economic cooperation between them.

 Successes

 AIPAC has been compared to firearms, banking, defense, and energy lobbies as "long" being "a feature of politics in Washington."

 Its promotional literature notes that the Leadership Reception during its annual Policy Conference "will be attended by more members of Congress than almost any other event, except for a joint session of Congress or a State of the Union address."

 The New York Times has described AIPAC as "a major force in shaping United States policy in the Middle East" that is able to push numerous bills through Congress.
 "Typically," these "pass by unanimous votes."

 A House of Representatives resolution condemning the UN Goldstone Report on human rights violations by Israel in Gaza, for example, passed 344–36 in 2009.

 In 1997, Fortune magazine named AIPAC the second-most powerful influence group in Washington, D.C.

 AIPAC advises members of Congress about the issues that face today's Middle East, including the dangers of extremism and terrorism.
 It was an early supporter of the Counter-Terrorism Act of 1995, which resulted in increased FBI resources being committed to fight terrorism.

 AIPAC also lobbies for financial aid from the United States to Israel, helping to procure up to $3 billion in aid yearly, making Israel "the largest cumulative recipient of U.S. foreign assistance since World War II."
 According to the Congressional Research Service (CRS), these include providing aid "as all grant cash transfers, not designated for particular projects, and...transferred as a lump sum in the first month of the fiscal year, instead of in periodic increments.
 Israel is allowed to spend about one quarter of the military aid for the procurement in Israel of defense articles and services, including research and development, rather than in the United States."